-Vice Chair Batleman made a motion to approve the Resolution approving the Cape Fear Moving Forward 2045 Bicycle and Pedestrian Modal Project List.
-Mr. Anderson seconded the motion, and carried it unanimously.
+Ms. Roth made a motion to approve the Resolution approving the Cape Fear Moving Forward 2045 Bicycle and Pedestrian Modal Project List with the caveat that the two projects that she mentioned would be included.
+Mr. Serkin seconded the motion, and it carried unanimously.